 The trade deficit for manufactured products has widened by more than $5 billion in the first five months of the year to $39.8 billion, even as the government tightened customs controls and increased import tariffs on chemicals, textiles and other products.

-A weaker economy and large inventories that were built up in anticipation of stronger sales are hurting the truck and engine business of Navistar International (NAV) Corp. in Brazil.
+A weaker economy and large inventories that were built up in anticipation of stronger sales are hurting the truck and engine business of Navistar International (NAV:US) Corp. in Brazil.

 “Demand for 2012 vehicles is lower than expected until the market absorbs the excess 2011 inventory,” Andrew Cederoth, chief financial officer of the Lisle, Illinois-based company, said in a June 7 earnings call.